Want to get more traffic with little effort?

 What Pages Should You Include in Your XML Sitemap?

-XML sitemap gives a clue how data is mapped out on your website.
+XML sitemap gives a clue about how data is mapped out on your website.

 What if your site comes with thousands of pages?